jonniek/mpv-playlistmanager/README.md

 of all playlist urls(mpv defaults to current file only) you will need to use `prefer_titles=true`(defaults is true) and also use `titleresolver.lua` script found in this repository.
 The script requires `youtube-dl` to be in PATH to work.
-It doesn't support unicode characters in windows because windows is trash.
-Feel free to implement that yourself(see issue).

 ## Keybinds
 #### Static keybindings